Strvstraja/kmslhTest/testCases.md

 6. Submit the form

 #### Expected Result:
-The form should not be submitted and the user should see a validation error message under the Name field stating "Please complete this required field.".
+The form should not be submitted and the name field should be in focus.

 ### Test Case 4: Validate that navigation between major site sections works as expected